ChiefMedia/mintMeasureColab/README.md

 'aired_time', 'air_time', 'time', or 'actual_time_when_spot_aired' are in the
 headers.
 If not, you'll need to add the header to the list comprehension handling date header names.

+#### FILE DATA CLEANING
+This section cleans up the data to remove punctuation, standardize data types, etc.

+#### FILE AUGMENTATIONS
+Any additions necessary.
+Currently this is only adding the station name.